-Part time, paid hourly, 10–15 hrs/week
+Part time, paid hourly, 5-15 hrs/week

-The ideal candidate(s) for this position will have a strong interest in learning more about the tools and strategies used by the Michigan News office to provide accurate, clear, and compelling public information about the arts; to consider methods for attracting and retaining core audience groups; and to support the U-M Arts & Culture brand and identity by maintaining a high level of quality and consistency across a broad range of multimedia materials.
+The ideal candidate(s) for this position will have a strong interest in learning more about the tools and strategies used by the Michigan News office (OVPC) to provide accurate, clear, and compelling public information about the arts; to consider methods for attracting and retaining core audience groups; and to support the U-M Arts & Culture brand and identity by maintaining a high level of quality and consistency across a broad range of multimedia materials.

-The candidate(s) will have the opportunity to fully participate in the work of the Department, assisting the Arts & Culture Communications Manager with a combination of the following projects: monitoring, writing for, and updating the arts website; covering arts events on campus, actively maintaining and growing arts social media presence (i.e. Facebook, Twitter, Instagram, Snapchat); and assisting with PR strategy.
+The candidate(s) will have the opportunity to fully participate in the work of the department, assisting the Arts & Culture Communications Manager with a combination of the following projects: monitoring, writing for, and updating the arts website; covering arts events on campus, actively maintaining and growing the arts social media presence (i.e. Facebook, Twitter, Instagram, Snapchat); and assisting with PR strategy.
 The mix of projects will be dictated by departmental needs and timelines, but every effort will be made to provide a rich and rewarding work experience with real learning potential.

 - Discretion and tact in dealing with sensitive or confidential information.